 Indeed, you could say that the packet was switched, based on the label.
 Label-switched, you could say.
 And because we’re not looking at the underlying destination address, the protocol could be IP, IPv6, or anything else.
 Multi-protocol, you could say.
 Multi-Protocol Label-Switching.
 Mmm!
 Suddenly it makes sense!

-WHAT IS THE POINT IN USING LABELS?
+WHAT IS THE POINT IN ADDING LABELS TO A PACKET?

 Now, if you’re still new to the world of MPLS, you might be thinking at this point that everything we’ve said so far sounds an awful lot like regular IP routing.
 If we didn’t have MPLS, then the router would just look at the destination IP address, and send the packet to the next hop.
 So what’s the point of all this MPLS malarkey?
 After all, if you’re running a routing protocol like OSPF or IS-IS, or perhaps BGP, then surely the whole point of running these protocols is so that all the routers in your network know how to get to everything?